okfde/froide/docs/configuration.rst

 setting::

     SECRET_URLS = {
-        "admin": "my-secret-admin",
+        "admin": "my-secret-admin"
-        "sentry": "my-secret-sentry"
     }

-It's also recommended to protect the admin and sentry further via HTTP auth in your production reverse proxy (e.g. nginx).
+It's also recommended to protect the admin further via HTTP auth in your production reverse proxy (e.g. nginx).

 The app `djangosecure <https://github.com/carljm/django-secure/>`_ is part of Froide